m7md1337/sub_domains/README.md

  ```
  python3 main.py -d github.com  -a LsNSr90eEHHZOf1blYLXR09fMmLjjNhx -o 80,http/443,https/8008,http/8080,http/8443,https -p 80,443,8008,8080,8443
 ```
-* - d domain - a apikey
+* -d domain - a apikey
 * -o will save the data in url format like 80 for http will be http://url:80/blabla see ``` https://github.com/m7md1337/sub_domains/blob/main/custom-github.com-2022-05-15%2016:43:18.txt```
 * it could be ftp://url:21
 * ex